Document Graph for Neural Machine Translation

-To verify long-distance consistency, we perform case studies on the Zh--En task.
-Table~\ref{tab:case-study} shows an example where a source phrase ``moshoushijie '' (world of warcraft) repeatedly appears in different positions in the document.
-We first found that both document-level NMT systems, i.e., \textsc{HAN} and \textsc{Our}, generate more consistent translations of the source phrase than the context-agnostic \textsc{Base} model.
-Compared with \textsc{HAN} model, \textsc{Our} system surprisingly translates ``moshou '' (warcraft) into its full name, i.e., ``world of warcraft'' consistent with previous translations, suggesting a more effective capability of handling consistency.
+To verify the long-distance consistency, we perform case studies on the Zh--En task.
+Table~\ref{tab:case-study} shows an example where a named entity ``米格尔'' (miguel) repeatedly appears in different positions in the document.
+We first found that both document-level NMT systems, i.e., \textsc{HAN} and \textsc{Our}, generate more consistent translations of the entity than the context-agnostic \textsc{Base} model.
+Compared with the \textsc{HAN} model, \textsc{Our} system keeps translating ``米格尔'' into ``migel'', suggesting a more effective capability of handling consistency in long-distance context.